coretech/terrafile/README.md

 └── Terrafile
 ```

-In above scenarion Terrafile is not in every single folder but in the "root" of terraform code.
+In the above scenario, Terrafile is not in every single folder but in the "root" of terraform code.

 An example usage of centrally managed modules: